 Have you ever heard the interesting expression “Moshi-Moshi”?
 If you have ever been to Japan, you know that “Moshi-Moshi” is what Japanese people say when they answer the phone.
 But what does it really mean?
-“Moshi-moshi [もしもし]” is a common Japanese phrase that Japanese people use when they pick up the phone.
+“Moshi-moshi (もしもし) is a common Japanese phrase that Japanese people use when they answer the phone.

-It is a casual greeting used for friends and family, like a “hello”, but actually means something completely different!
+It is a casual greeting used for friends and family, like “hello,” but it actually means something completely different!
 In English, it literally means something like “to say to say” or “I speak, I speak,” but not only that.
-There are manners to use “Moshi-Moshi” and some reasons why “Moshi-Moshi” is used mostly on the phone.
-In this article, you will find great tips to keep in mind when using “Moshi-Moshi”.
-Let’s take a look!
+There are manners for using “Moshi-Moshi” and some reasons why “Moshi-Moshi” is most commonly used on the phone.
+This article will give you some great tips to keep in mind when using Moshi-Moshi.

 What does “Moshi-Moshi” actually mean?